-why is my humidifier high energy bills
+Why is my humidifier high energy bills

 HVAC

 The answer to 'why is my humidifier high energy bills' is that a malfunctioning or inefficient humidifier can significantly increase your energy costs.
-Humidifiers use electricity to operate and can consume a lot of power, especially if they are running constantly or inefficiently.
+Humidifiers require power to operate the fan, heating element, and other components, and if the unit is not working properly, it can use more energy than necessary.

 Sources